SuhaniKhaneja/speech-emotion-recognition/README.md

 - Output: Emotion class prediction

 ---

-## 📈 Results
+## 📊 Results

-- Model successfully learns patterns from speech data
-- Training loss decreases over epochs
+- Trained on ~2800+ audio samples from RAVDESS dataset
+- Observed consistent decrease in training loss during training
+- Implemented train-test split to evaluate model on unseen data
-- Predicts emotion from unseen audio samples
+- Model is able to predict emotion from new audio samples

+> ⚠️ Initially faced overfitting due to training on full dataset, which was resolved by introducing proper train-test evaluation.

 ---
+## ⚙️ Pipeline

+Audio (.wav)
+→ MFCC Feature Extraction
+→ Neural Network Training
+→ Evaluation (Train/Test Split)
+→ Emotion Prediction

 ## 💡 Use Case
 This project can be used in: